humancopy/spree-change-locale/README.md

 Adds a locale controller and route so then any path can be prepended with the locale.

-The extension saves the locale in *session[:locale]* and redirects back to the requested page, omitting the locale from the path.
+The extension saves the locale in *session[:locale]* and redirects the user back to the requested page, omitting the locale from the path.

 Examples: